gianfaye/gianfaye-jekyll/_posts/2014-05-26-are-you-permanent.md

 And so the company changed.
 But what if the things you liked about the company, the mostly reason why you applied and took the job in the first place, were a part of this change?

+>Plus ça change, plus c'est la même chose. / The more things change, the more they stay the same. - [Jean-Baptiste Alphonse Karr](http://en.wiktionary.org/wiki/plus_%C3%A7a_change,_plus_c'est_la_m%C3%AAme_chose)

 ##We Are The Company

 This is one of the misconceptions of employers.
 Most of them think highly of themselves and assume that THEY are the company.
 This is wrong.
 And this employer mindset always became the reason *why their business fail*.